 - If WordPress has been installed in your root directory, enter just your domain name (e.g. http://yourdomainname.com)

-- If you have installed WordPress in a subfolder (e.g. blog), enter your domain name plus the subfolder (e.g. http://yourdomainname.com/blog)
+- If WordPress has been installed in a subfolder (e.g. blog), enter your domain name plus the subfolder (e.g. http://yourdomainname.com/blog)

 If all the previous steps have been completed successfully, you should see a screen similar to the one shown below.
 Select a default language for your site and click ‘Continue’ …

-(Select a default language for your new site)
+(Select the default language of your new website)